hyperliquid-dev/hyper-evm-lib/README.md

 ---

 ## Contributing
-This library is developed and maintained by the team at [Obsidian Audits](https://github.com/ObsidianAudits):
+This toolkit is developed and maintained by the team at [Obsidian Audits](https://github.com/ObsidianAudits):

 - [0xjuaan](https://github.com/0xjuaan)
 - [0xSpearmint](https://github.com/0xspearmint)

 For support, bug reports, or integration questions, open an [issue](https://github.com/hyperliquid-dev/hyper-evm-lib/issues) or reach out on [TG](https://t.me/juan_sec)

-The library is under active development, and contributions are welcome.
+The library and testing framework are under active development, and contributions are welcome.

 Want to improve or extend functionality?
 Feel free to create a PR.